gagolews/stringi/devel/sphinx/rapi/stri_subset.md

 ## Details

-Vectorized over `str`, `pattern`, and `value`, with recycling of the elements in the shorter vector if necessary.
-However, as the aim here is to subset `str`, the other two vectors cannot be longer than the former.
+Vectorized over `str` as well as partially over `pattern` and `value`, with recycling of the elements in the shorter vector if necessary.
+As the aim here is to subset `str`, `pattern` cannot be longer than the former.
+Moreover, if the number of items to replace is not a multiple of length of `value`, a warning is emitted and the unused elements are ignored.
+Hence, the length of the output will be the same as length of `str`.

 `stri_subset` and `stri_subset<-` are convenience functions.
 They call either `stri_subset_regex`, `stri_subset_fixed`, `stri_subset_coll`, or `stri_subset_charclass`, depending on the argument used.